FREQUENTLY ASKED QUESTIONS

 WHY IS SURGERY NEEDED TO DELIVER AVB-101?

-With central nervous system diseases like frontotemporal dementia, the blood-brain barrier can be a hurdle for gene therapy delivery.
+With central nervous system diseases like FTD, the blood-brain barrier can be a hurdle for gene therapy delivery.
 The blood-brain barrier is a layer of cells between the blood vessels and the brain that protects the brain from harmful outside substances while letting through nutrients that the brain cells need.
+The neurosurgery procedure to deliver AVB-101 bypasses the blood-brain barrier, thereby limiting it to only the brain itself, where it is needed the most.
+At the same time, this potentially reduces the amount of dose required and systemic exposure in other parts of the body.

 What does study participation involve?